-Jesus was brilliant.
-He modeled how to build his church.
-He discipled his followers who in turn discipled the next generation who in turned discipled...
-You get the idea how to change the world with the gospel.
+Jesus provided the model that showed how to build His Church.
+He discipled his followers first, and they then discipled the next generation, who in turned discipled...
+You get the idea.
+This is how we change the world with the gospel message.

 At Grace, a student's mind is sharpened in the classroom.
-But we also want to sharpen a student's approach to effective ministry through our Discipling & Mentoring with Grace program.
+But we also strive to sharpen a student's approach to effective ministry through our Discipling & Mentoring with Grace program.

 Discipleship is about relationship.
-We grow together.
-Groups are offered throughout the week so that you can find the best time to participate each week.
+Discipleship groups are made available throughout the week so that each student can choose the best and most convenient time to participate weekly.
+This allows the group's members to grow together.